José Carlos Mariátegui: Trip to Europe and socialist training

-Mariátegui and Falcón traveled to Europe on a scholarship they received the Leguía government as a covert form of deportation.
+Mariátegui and Falcón traveled to Europe on a scholarship they received from the Leguía government as a covert form of deportation.
 They passed through New York, coinciding with a strike of workers on the docks of the port, and in Germany with the Spartacist revolution, reaching the port of Le Havre in November and then Paris.
 The researcher Sylvers Malcolm claims that both traveled as "overseas propagandists" of the Leguía government; that both belonged to the Foreign Relations sector; and that they were paid and on scholarships, as was believed for a time.
 Mariátegui was assigned to the Peruvian Consulate in Rome and Falcón to the Peruvian Consulate in Madrid.
 All of this appears corroborated in a letter from Mariategui to Victoria Ferrer, dated January 24, 1920.

 During this trip, his eldest daughter, Gloria María Mariátegui Ferrer, was born from his relationship with Victoria Ferrer González.

 Mariátegui said that it was in Europe that he did the most of his learning.
 He linked up with leading writers, studied languages, inquired about new intellectual and artistic concerns, and attended international conferences and meetings.

 In Italy, he married Anna Chiappe and was present during the occupation of the factories in Turin, as well as at the XVII National Congress of the Italian Socialist Party in Livorno, where the historic split took place and the Italian Communist Party (PCI) was formed.
 He was part of PSI study circles and took on Marxism as a method of study when Benito Mussolini was about to take power.
 According to his analysis, the victory of fascism is the price a country must pay for the contradictions of the left.

 Mariátegui left Italy and traveled throughout Europe, hoping to be able to return to Peru.
 He visited Paris, Munich, Vienna, Budapest, Prague and Berlin.
 During this tour, he studied the revolutionary movements that convulsed Europe after the war.